asiandevs/AWS-Solution-Architecture/AWS_Solution_Architect_Course_Outline.md

  [Contact Us](https://www.oakstack.ai/contact-us/)

+**Trainer Information**
+Trainer with Advanced Multi-Cloud and Enterprise Architecture Certifications.
+With over two decades of experience spanning leadership, management, and hands-on work across diverse technologies, Monowar Mukul specializes in spearheading large-scale IT transformation initiatives.
+His track record includes steering collaborations focused on business-centric goals such as next-gen platform migrations, IT consolidation post-mergers, and Cloud adoption through XaaS programs.
+He has contributed significantly to technical architecture and infrastructure design for mission-critical enterprise systems across sectors such as tertiary education, energy, government, mining, and transportation.
+He is an AWS Certified Solutions Architect – Professional, Microsoft Certified: Azure Solutions Architect Expert, Professional Cloud Architect, and Oracle Cloud Infrastructure Architect Professional.

 Empower yourself with the skills and knowledge to become a certified cloud solution architect professional, and lead your organization into the future of cloud computing and efficient IT operations.